Pay or query parking, bus lane and transit lane infringements online. Estimated completion time: 5 minutes.

-- download, print and complete the infringement query form (PDF 88KB) and send it to us
+- Download, print, and complete the infringement query form (PDF 88KB) and send it to us.

-- write a letter to Auckland Transport Parking Review and send it to us.
-Your letter should include a copy (not the original) of any supporting documentation you have, eg proof that your car has a current evidence of vehicle inspection.
+- Write a letter and send it to us.
+Your letter should include all these details: ticket number, vehicle registration number, your full name, date of birth, address, a contact telephone number, and a copy (not the original) of any supporting documentation you have, eg proof that your car has a current evidence of vehicle inspection.

-To have your infringement notice transferred to another person (eg because they bought your vehicle before it was ticketed), download and print the PDF version of the infringement query form (PDF 88KB) along with the transfer liability form (PDF 64KB).
-Complete both forms and send them to us.
+To have your infringement notice transferred to another person (eg because they bought your vehicle before it was ticketed), you'll need to provide a statutory declaration, supporting evidence and details of the fine.

 If you have received a formal reminder notice from Auckland Transport to pay a ticket and the expiry date of the reminder notice has passed, contact us to see if the fine has been lodged at Court.
 If it has, then AT cannot accept payment.
 You will need to contact the District Court to make payment.